varletjs/varlet/packages/varlet-ui/src/space/docs/en-US.md

-The component library provides two auxiliary layout components, `<var-space>`, so that you can layout more efficiently.
+The component library provides two auxiliary layout components, `<var-space>`, so that you can do flex layout more efficiently.

 ### Install